iliadmitriev/iliadmitriev/README.md

 Worked my way from software engineer to chief technology officer.
 I built IT companies and teams from scratch.

-Now I work at position of CTO, in https://unicom24.ru
+Now I work at position of CTO, at [unicom24.ru](https://unicom24.ru)

 As an engineer I use for my projects
 * Python3 stack: Python3, FastAPI, SQLAlchemy, Pydantic, aiohttp, Django, Django Rest Framwork, Marshmallow